Audio and video files

 Where are media files stored?

-The media content in an imported audio or video file can be embedded in the project or stored outside the project on your computer or network.
-Saving outside the project is useful if you have many or large files—if stored in the project it can impact project performance.
-If you move an externally stored media file, you need to update its link to the NVivo audio or video file.
+The media content in an imported audio/video file can be embedded in the project or stored outside of the project on your computer or network.
+Storing media outside of the project is useful when you are dealing with many or very large media files—embedding large files can impact on project performance.
+If you subsequently move the media file to another location on your computer or network, you will need to re-link it.

-The way you work with audio and video (coding, linking and annotating) is the same whether the media file is embedded or stored externally.
+The way you work with audio and video (coding, linking and annotating) is the same whether the media file is embedded or stored outside the project.

-- On the Home tab, in the Item menu, select Get Info.
+- On the Home tab, in the Item group, click Properties.

-Location, select Not Embedded - file location, then ... to specify the location for the stored media file.
+- Under Media, click Not Embedded - file location, then click Browse to specify the location for the stored media file and click OK.

-If your media files are stored outside the NVivo project there may be times when you do not have access to them—e.g. you are disconnected from the network where they are stored.
+If your media files are stored outside the NVivo project (on a CD or network location) there may be times when you do not have the CD or are disconnected from the network.

 You can still work with audio/video transcripts, even if the media is not available.

-- Double-click the NVivo audio or video file in the List View.
+- Open the audio or video source.
 An error message is displayed.